matthew-sochor-zz/transfer/README.md

 `transfer --configure`

-or

-`transfer -c`

-Follow the prompts to point to your parent image directory (~/donkey-vs-hat/img_data in the above example) and to provide modeling parameters.
+Follow the prompts to point to your parent image directory (`~/donkey-vs-hat` in the above example) and to provide modeling parameters.

 You can always see your projects by inspecting the local configuration file: